kevinpanxc/sprint.js/README.md

 ### Hidden URL Parameters

 Hidden URL parameters are not shown in the URL of the page after an Ajax navigation.
 Sprint has a default hidden parameter called `ajax` which is set to true for each page request sent through Sprint.
 Another default hidden parameter is called `partial` which is only present when the transition number is greater than 1.
-The value of the `partial` parameter is value of the transition number.
+The value of the `partial` parameter is the value of the transition number.

 ### On the Server